dotnet/Silk.NET/website/docs/opengl/c1/1-hello-window.md

 private static void KeyDown(IKeyboard keyboard, Key key, int keyCode) { }
 ```

-Now that we've done that, we can subscribe to it in our `Load` method.
+Now that we've done that, we can subscribe to it in our `OnLoad` method.
 Add the following after you create the input context:

 ```cs
 for (int i = 0; i < input.Keyboards.Count; i++)